rucliyang/VisualizedDA/readme.md

 It is for the textbook Visualized Data Analytics (v1.0) which is authored by Yichen Qin and Yang Li in 2021.

+The slides can be downloaded at the website of Renmin University Press.

 #################################################################################

 Content